Click here to access the 2018 Community Outreach Grant Application in Google Forms.

 - Has been a continuous member of AASP for at least 3 years.*

-- Has earned or is actively working towards their CC-AASP status.**
+- Has earned or is actively working towards their CMPC credential.**

-**Those working towards their CC-AASP may count indirect and direct contact hours devoted to project implementation toward the necessary hours designated for certification; however, these hours must be supervised/mentored by a current CC-AASP and the CC-AASP must provide a letter of support of her or his willingness to oversee the successful implementation of the Community Outreach Grant project [see Application Procedure below].
+**Those working towards their CMPC may count indirect and direct contact hours devoted to project implementation toward the necessary hours designated for certification; however, these hours must be supervised/mentored by a current CMPC and the CMPC must provide a letter of support of her or his willingness to oversee the successful implementation of the Community Outreach Grant project [see Application Procedure below].

 ***Important Note.
-Prior to full review by the Community Outreach Committee, the Certification Review Committee (CRC) will verify each submitted application's eligibility by reviewing the applicant's membership and certification status or progress towards certification.
-For example, the CRC will determine if the certification for each AASP member listed on the grant is current, provisional, and/or whether members' certification has lapsed.
-Further, the CRC will determine when the applicant's member status and/or certification status expires and if he or she will need to renew membership or recertify during the term of the grant.
+Prior to full review by the Community Outreach Committee, the AASP staff will verify each submitted applicant's eligibility by reviewing the applicant's membership and certification status or progress towards certification.
+For example, the staff will determine if the certification for each AASP member listed on the grant is current or whether member's certification has lapsed.
+Further, the staff will determine when the applicant's member status and/or certification status expires and if he or she will need to renew membership or recertify during the term of the grant.

 D. Application Procedure